Ultralight Worm Fishing

 Larger trout caught in a larger stream.

 The following weekend, I tried ultralight worm fishing on a much larger stream.
 The water was deep enough that the unweighted worm did not get down to where I wanted it - or rather, to where the fish wanted it!
 I used a pair of #10 split shot, one about 6" and the other about 10" above the hook.
 They were sufficient to get the worm deep enough to interest the fish, yet they did not provide so much weight that they hung up on the bottom.
-Also, they were light enough that the casting motion still was smooth and soft - smoother even than casting a tungsten bead head nymph
+Also, they were light enough that the casting motion still was smooth and soft - smoother even than casting a bead head nymph

 Small trout caught with a small worm.